Introduction

 Registration Process Explained

-I uploaded my driver’s licence and a recent utility bill to verify my identity and address.
-For Australians, verification typically takes 24–48 hours, though some platforms like eToro offer near-instant approval.
+I uploaded my driver's licence and a recent utility bill to verify my identity and address.
+Pepperstone Crypto's KYC process was notably fast — my verification was completed within hours rather than the 24–48 hours I'd experienced on other platforms.

 Tips for a smoother process: